Reading

 - Gödel, Escher, Bach: an Eternal Golden Braid by Douglas Hofstadter

-A very lengthy book introducing various aspects of formal systems, the major theorems arising from Hilbert's Program, consciousness, as well as some interesting topics in Baroque music and art.
-So far so good! - Electricity and Magnetism by Edward M. Purcell & David J. Morin
+A very lengthy book introducing various aspects of formal systems, the major results arising from Hilbert's Program, consciousness, as well as some interesting topics in Baroque music and art.
+So far so good!

 Planning to read: